gemserk/animation4j/README.md

 	Vector2f myVector = new Vector2f();
 	Vector2fConverter vector2fConverter = new Vector2fConverter();
-	Transitions.stransition(myVector, vector2fConverter) // This line asks for a TransitionBuilder
+	Transitions.transition(myVector, vector2fConverter) // This line asks for a TransitionBuilder
 		.start(new Vector2f(10, 10))  // This line defines the starting value of the transition
 		.end(5f, new Vector2f(50, 50));  // This line defines the ending value and the duration of the transition.

 TransitionBuilder allows also to specify the values in float arrays instead having to create new objects, for example:

-	Transitions.stransition(myVector, vector2fConverter) // This line asks for a TransitionBuilder
+	Transitions.transition(myVector, vector2fConverter) // This line asks for a TransitionBuilder
 		.start(10f, 10f)  // This line defines the starting value of the transition .end(5f, 50f, 50f);  // This line defines the ending value and the duration of the transition.

 ### TypeConverter

-Provides a way to let the framework copy values to your object and vice versa.
+Provides a way to let the framework copy float values to your object and vice versa.
 This is the API:

 	TypeConverter<T> {